yydev-official/minecraft/README.md

 # MCXX

-MCXx is a small voxel renderer built with OpenGL 3.3.
+MCXX is a small voxel renderer built with OpenGL 3.3.
 It generates terrain from Perlin noise, streams chunks around the player, builds visible block faces into GPU meshes, and renders shadows, clouds, a sun sprite, block selection, and an ImGui hotbar.

 ## Requirements